To the plus size mom feeling all alone – we are in this together!

 Watch some Chubby And Away YouTube videos to make you feel better.

-We hope this helps.
-We know this is a tough time for everybody but just know that you’re not in it on your own.
+We hope this helps, and know that this is a tough time for everybody.
+Just know that you’re not in it on your own.
 We love you!
 Dance party soon!

 Follow Chubby And Away on Instagram!